U.S. Route 84 in Texas: Future

 Studies are underway to build a completely new route of US 84 around the city of Lubbock, in an attempt to relieve traffic going into the city.
-This bypass, tentatively named Loop 88, is to start construction in 2020.
+This bypass, tentatively named Loop 88, started construction in late 2021.

 In Abilene, Winters Freeway from Canyon Rock Road to FM 707 is beginning upgrades.
 This includes converting two-way frontage roads to one-way, adding u-turns, removing the crossover of Iberis Road and building a crossover near Lytle Creek.

 An upgrade is in progress along US 84 from Ritchie Road to Harris Creek Road; this includes implementing a divide-interchange with Speegleville Road in south Waco.

-US 84 in Tenaha between the US 59/US 96/Future I-69/Future I-369 interchange and just about 2 miles east of the interchange will become I-69.
-This would allow for heavy traffic on I-69 not have to slow down throughout Tenaha.
-This segment is expected to start work in 2016.
-The interchange with US 59/US 96 currently is being upgraded to Interstate standards.
+US 84 in Tenaha between the US 59/US 96/Future I-69/Future I-369 interchange to the Louisiana state line will become part of I-69.
 US 96's northern terminus will remain, and this is expected to be the southern terminus of I-369.
-I-369 has been proposed to be routed south of this interchange to the coastline.
-This would make I-369 the longest auxiliary route in the US, surpassing Interstate 476.
+This would make I-369 the longest auxiliary route in the US, surpassing I-476.